Stillmatic: Feud with Jay-Z

-Jay-Z had previously dissed Nas in his single "Takeover", taken from his September 2001 release, The Blueprint.
+Jay-Z had previously dissed Nas in his song "Takeover", taken from his September 2001 release, The Blueprint.
 On Stillmatic, Nas retaliated with the anticipated song, "Ether," a response to "Takeover" which insinuated that Jay-Z had stolen lyrics from The Notorious B.I.G. several times, that he had sold out, and that he was a misogynist, among other things.
 Several hip-hop aficionados believe Nas won the feud based on this track, which many felt was much more vicious and ruthless than "Takeover", although this is still a subject of debate within hip-hop circles.
-Jay-Z would respond with "People Talkin", "Don't You Know" and the radio freestyle "Supa Ugly."
+Jay-Z would respond with "People Talkin", "Don't You Know", "Blueprint 2" from The Blueprint 2: The Gift & the Curse and the radio freestyle "Supa Ugly."

 Singles

 The first single from Stillmatic was "Rule" featuring R&B singer Amerie.
 It was not heavily promoted but still managed to reach number 67 on the Hot R&B/Hip-Hop Singles & Tracks chart.
 It did not receive a video and was issued on compact disc, so many are unaware that it was a single.
-"Got Ur Self A..." was believed to have been the first single from Stillmatic.
-"Got Ur Self A...", produced by Megahertz, contains a sample from the theme song to the HBO crime drama The Sopranos.
+"Got Ur Self a Gun" was believed to have been the first single from Stillmatic.
+"Got Ur Self a Gun", produced by Megahertz, contains a sample from the theme song to the HBO crime drama The Sopranos.
 The third single was "One Mic", which received acclaim for its content and video.